Welcome to the Ministry!

 Kirthana Ramisetti, Minister of Storytelling

 Kirthana Ramisetti is the author of Dava Shastri's Last Day, a Good Morning America Book Club selection optioned by Max, Advika and the Hollywood Wives, a Book of the Month pick, and The Other Lata, which will be published in April 2025.
-She worked on these novels while rewatching Mad Men, Gilmore Girls, The Good Wife and multiple Bravo shows, so it might not be surprising to learn she keeps a Steven Soderbergh-inspired diary of everything she reads and watches.
-But it is surprising (even to her) that she co-wrote a song inspired by her debut novel, which can be heard here.
+She worked on these novels while rewatching Mad Men, Gilmore Girls, The Good Wife and multiple Bravo shows, so it might not be surprising that she keeps a Steven Soderbergh-inspired diary of everything she reads and watches.
+Her favorite Ministry pieces include a photo essay about how Carrie Bradshaw’s curls reflect her Sex and the City storylines, a closer look at Bravo’s head-scratching decisions regarding Asian American stars and series, and how to write fake pop culture in novels (but make it seem real).